How to Become an Ultrasound Technician

 - Prepare patients for exams

-- Operate diagnostic imaging machines and analyze images
+- Operate diagnostic imaging machines and analyze images for sonography exams

 - Communicate directly with doctors and surgeons to capture images of organs and body tissues.